1. Examples

 Part-Time Job Cover Letter Example

 You may only want a part-time job, but that doesn’t mean that you can get away with a part-time job search.
-You won’t be able to do without a cover letter.
+You won’t get very far without a compelling part-time job cover letter.

 4.3